 Confidential employees are employees who have the privilege of maintaining confidentiality and include licensed professionals, health service providers who provide mental-health counseling to members of the school community (and include those who act in that role under the supervision of a licensed counselor).
 Such counselors are not required to report any information about an incident to the Title IX coordinator without the impacted person’s permission.

-For confidential reporting, please contact one of the following individuals in the Snow College Counseling and Wellness Center located in the Social Science Building, room 109:
+For confidential reporting, please contact one of the following individuals in the Snow College Counseling and Wellness Center located in Portable #2 by the Business Building:

 Allen Riggs, Director of Counseling and Wellness